sst/sst/www/docs/live-lambda-development.md

 1. Locally mock all the services that your Lambda function uses

    Like API Gateway, SNS, SQS, etc. This is hard to do.
 If you are using a tool that mocks a specific service (like API Gateway), you won't be able to test a Lambda that's invoked by a different service (like SNS).
 On the other hand a service like LocalStack, that tries to mock a whole suite of services, is slow and the mocked services can be out of date.

 2. Or, you'll need to deploy your changes to test them

-Each deployment can take at least a minute and if your internet connection is not great, then the feedback loop can be really slow.
+   Each deployment can take at least a minute.
+And repeatedly deploying to test a change really slows down the feedback loop.

 ## `sst start`